What is a nexus letter?

 Sessions are personalized to address performance pressures, trauma, life transitions, PTSD, anxiety, and related mental health challenges.

 Yes.
 All sessions are conducted via a secure, HIPAA-compliant virtual platform, allowing you to access care from wherever you are—whether at home, at the stable, on the road, or stationed elsewhere.
-She is licensed in Florida (PY10908), Illinois (071.010851), Mississippi (Temporary Practice Permit) , and is PSYPACT certified (Mobility Number: 16188), allowing her to offer therapy across 42 states.
+She is licensed in Florida, Illinois, Mississippi, Tennessee, and is PSYPACT certified, allowing her to offer therapy across 43 states.

 Cancellations or reschedules require 24 hours’ notice to avoid session fees, unless you are enrolled in one of the concierge plans, which offers added flexibility.